clintatelier/digital_ocean_manager/README.md

 ## Cost Considerations

-Using a single DigitalOcean droplet can be more cost-effective than a Kubernetes cluster:
+Using a single DigitalOcean droplet can be more cost-effective than a Kubernetes cluster.
+Here's an estimated cost breakdown:

+- Basic Droplet (1 GB RAM, 1 vCPU, 25 GB SSD): $5 per month
-- Droplet: Starting at $5/month (1GB RAM, 1 vCPU, 25GB SSD)
+- Standard Droplet (2 GB RAM, 1 vCPU, 50 GB SSD): $10 per month
-- Additional storage: From $10/month for 100GB block storage
+- Standard Droplet (2 GB RAM, 2 vCPUs, 60 GB SSD): $15 per month
+- Standard Droplet (4 GB RAM, 2 vCPUs, 80 GB SSD): $20 per month

+Additional costs to consider:
-- Bandwidth: 1TB included, then $0.01/GB for outbound transfer
+- Bandwidth: 1 TB transfer included, $0.01/GB after that
+- Monitoring: Free for basic metrics, $0.007 per hour ($5 per month) for advanced metrics if enabled
+- Backups: 20% of the droplet cost if enabled

-Estimated total for a basic setup with multiple projects: $10-$30/month
+Estimated total for a basic setup with multiple projects: $10-$30 per month

 To optimize costs:
 1. Monitor resource usage in the DigitalOcean dashboard
-2. Choose an appropriate droplet size
+2. Choose an appropriate droplet size based on your needs
 3. Optimize your applications for efficient resource use
-4. Use DigitalOcean's billing alerts
+4. Use DigitalOcean's billing alerts to stay informed about your spending

 Always review DigitalOcean's current pricing: https://www.digitalocean.com/pricing